Download page Mobile Sessions.

 Click View Details or double-click an item to see the information for a specific session.

-The sequence of session frames for the session is shown on the session timeline and on the bottom of the screen.
-Select a specific frame by clicking on an icon on the timeline to see details highlighted at the bottom of the screen.
+The sequence of session frames for the session is shown on the session timeline and on the bottom of the panel.
+Select a specific frame by clicking on an icon on the timeline to see details highlighted at the bottom of the panel.
 You can also select a frame row at the bottom to see it highlighted on the timeline.

 Session Details Categories and Types